Therapy Options for Everything from a Crisis to a Small Worry

 Going to a residential treatment facility is a little like going to college.
 You go live on a campus or in a single building where you take different “classes” and activities until you’re well enough to “graduate.”
 You learn different skills and habits that can help you manage your condition when you go back home.

 Even though it’s long-term care by definition, most people don’t receive residential treatment for more than 30 to 90 days.

 What Are "Step-Down" Levels of Mental Health Care?

-In rare cases, you may continue to need an intensive level of care after you no longer meet criteria for acute hospitalization.
+In rare cases, you may continue to need an intensive level of care after you receive inpatient care and leave the hospital.
 This can happen when you have a severe psychotic or mood disorder and have not yet been able to fully control your symptoms with medication.
 It can also happen when you have a combination of severe medical and mental health conditions.

-In such cases, you may require one of the following types of “step-down” care until your symptoms are more stable.
+One simple rule can help you get started.
 If you’re not in crisis, weekly talk therapy is usually a safe place to start treatment.
-If you’re in crisis and at risk of harm, you probably need inpatient care.
+If you’re in crisis and at risk of harm because of a mental health condition, you probably need inpatient care.
 Most other levels of mental health care fall in between these two options.

 If you’re not sure what level of care you need, it can help to talk to a professional.
-You can call a local counseling agency, a state mental health crisis or information line, or a national mental health helpline or hotline to learn about your options and which ones might be right for you.
+You can call a local counseling agency or a mental health helpline or hotline to learn about your options and which ones might be right for you.